Boca Juniors: History

 Other important founding members include Arturo Penney, Marcelino Vergara, Luis Cerezo, Adolfo Taggio, Giovanelli, Donato Abbatángelo, and Bertolini.
+Before the club was officially established in the La Boca district of Buenos Aires in April 1905, Irish immigrant from Cashel, County Tipperary, Patrick McCarthy (footballer, born 1871), taught the fundamentals and rules of the game to young local youths, including future club founders like Esteban Baglietto, so when these boys founded the club they asked the Irishman to be its first manager.
+Like their Buenos Aires rivals, Vélez Sarsfield, Boca hence trace their roots to an Irish connection from an era when the Irish Argentines community was at its zenith.

 In 1913, Boca was promoted to Primera División after some previous failed attempts.
 This was possible when the Argentine Association decided to increase the number of teams in the league from 6 to 15.

 In 1925, Boca made its first trip to Europe to play in Spain, Germany and France.
 The squad played a total of 19 games, winning 15 of them.
 For that reason Boca was declared "Campeón de Honor" (Champion of Honour) by the Association.

 During successive years, Boca consolidated as one of the most popular teams of Argentina, with a huge number of fans not only in the country but worldwide.